Board of Directors

 Geneviève Saumier

-Geneviève is Peter M. Laing Professor of Law at McGill University, which she joined in 1996.
+Geneviève is Dean and Professor at the Faculty of Law of the Université de Montréal since August 1st, 2024.
+Prior to that, she was Peter M. Laing Professor at the Faculty of Law at McGill University.
 Her areas of teaching and research include domestic and cross-border dispute resolution as well as consumer law.
 She is a board member of Quebec’s Office de la protection du consommateur and of the Fondation Claude-Masse.
 She obtained B.Com., B.C.L & LL.B. degrees from McGill and a Ph.D. from Cambridge University, clerked at the Supreme Court of Canada and is a member of the Quebec Bar.
 In 2016, she was awarded the Paul-André-Crépeau Medal, by the Canadian Bar Association – Quebec Division.

 Catherine Middleton

-Catherine is a Professor and Director of the Ted Rogers School of Information Technology Management at Ryerson University.
-She also teaches and supervises students in the joint York-Ryerson graduate program in Communication and Culture.
+Catherine is a Professor at the Ted Rogers School of Information Technology Management at Toronto Metropolitan University.
+She also teaches and supervises students in the joint York-TMU graduate program in Communication and Culture.
 Catherine’s research focuses on consumer and citizen access to communications technologies, with specific attention to the provision and use of fixed and mobile voice and broadband services.
-In 2017-2018 she held worked at the Canadian Radio-Television and Telecommunications Commission (CRTC) as a Mitacs Canadian Science Policy Fellow.
 She holds a BA Hons from Queen’s University, an MBA from Bond University (Australia), and a PhD in Management Information Systems from the Schulich School of Business at York University.
 Catherine has served on several boards and is a past board chair of CANARIE, Canada’s advanced research and education network.
-She holds the Institute of Corporate Directors (ICD.D) designation and is a member of the ICD, the National Association of Corporate Directors and the Australian Institute of Company Directors.
+She holds the Institute of Corporate Directors (ICD.D) designation and is a member of the ICD and the Australian Institute of Company Directors.

 Industry Directors